Azure/azure-sdk-for-c/sdk/docs/iot/README.md

   az_iot_message_properties_append(
       &props, AZ_SPAN_LITERAL_FROM_STR("key"), AZ_SPAN_LITERAL_FROM_STR("value"));

-  // At this point, you are able to pass the `props` to other APIs with property parameters.
+  // At this point, you are able to pass the `props` to other APIs with message property parameters.
 }
 ```